More Holistic Health Articles

 - Advanced massage and facial treatments

-To attain a basic esthetician license, you must complete a training program which includes courses in skin analysis, facial massage techniques and other skin care topics, and pass the basic licensing exam.
+To attain a basic esthetician license, you must complete a training program that includes courses in skin analysis, facial massage techniques, and other skin care topics and pass the basic licensing exam.

 A basic esthetician license qualifies you for entry-level positions in spas and salons across the country.
 Through the experience you gain on the job, you’ll grow your client base and create numerous opportunities to achieve higher levels of responsibility and autonomy as you become a more seasoned esthetician.

 The majority of states require a minimum of 600-course hours in order to earn a basic license, with some states requiring up to 750.
 Refer to your state’s board of cosmetology for details.